storacha/piri/docs/setup/configuration.md

 ### Generating a Configuration

 The configuration file is created when you run `piri init`.
-See the [Piri Node Setup Guide](../guides/piri-server.md#initialize-your-piri-node) for how to do this.
+See the [Initialize Your Piri Node](./initialization.md) guide for how to do this.

 ### Using a Configuration File